kingofctrl/vim.cpp/README.md

 Contact
 -----

-If I have any mistakes in grammar or vocabulary, please point out
+If I have any mistakes in grammar or vocabulary, please point out.
+Thanks!

 If you have feature suggestions, please use the [issue tracker][tracker].

 License
 -----

 MIT